 The weight limit for this ride is 231 lb/105 kg, please enquire if you are an experienced rider exceeding this weight.

-Enjoy homecooked or restaurant meals while on this trail.
+Enjoy homecooked or local restaurant meals while on this trail.
 Breakfast is usually served around 8am, lunch is usually a packed lunch or picnic at around 12.30, and dinner is normally around 6.30pm.
-Expect a varied menu which could be a barbecue with salads, pizza at a local restaurant, or a speciality potato bake followed by a home-made carrot cake for dessert.
+Expect a varied menu which could be a barbecue with salads, pizza at a local restaurant, or a specialty potato bake followed by a home-made carrot cake for dessert.
+The barbeque night on the deck is a highlight!

 Visa requirements can change from year to year depending on diplomatic relations.
 Please request information from the appropriate Consulate in your home country.
-As of 2022 there are 52 countries with visa-free travel to SA including UK, EU, USA and Canada.
+There are many countries with visa-free travel to SA including UK, EU, USA and Canada.
+(Follow the link for the latest information)

 Overall, the Eastern Cape region's climate is typically Mediterranean, with warm, dry summers and mild, moist winters and low summer rainfall.
 Near the coast, summer’s temperature rises from a pleasant low of 15º C to a heart warming 27º C. Inland temperatures are some 3-5º C higher.
 Coastal winters see the mercury dropping to a mild 7º C at night and rising to a comfortable 18º C by day.
 Away from the beach, morning wakens to an invigorating 5º C and midday peaks at 22º C. To many, March and April signal idyllic weather.
 Summer's heat subsides, the wind settles and autumn casts its brightly coloured mantle, generating red, burnished colours spreading from the mountain tops to the sea.
 In keeping with its sunny, tranquil character, a temperate climate with gentle, intermittent precipitation complements the warm summers and mild winters.